kejiwei/Airline-timetabling-/README.md

 # Airline-timetabling-
-data &amp; code based on the paper  Airline Timetabling and Fleet Assignment
+inout data &amp; code based on the paper  Airline Timetabling and Fleet Assignment